margaretmf/margaretmf.github.io/creativewriting.md

 The lone bird skates on the ice.
 The shadow of the lone bird is beautiful in the grass.
 The bird alone on the city map, she knows her city and she loves the water.
-The brave lone bird knows her place on the wire.
+The lone bird knows her place on the wire.

-Fly high in the sky above the clouds

 Stamina, Graceful, Strong, Loving, Sturdy, At peace, Confident, Aware, Poised, Balanced, Determined, Free, Landing, Curious, Observant
 Hidden, Nested